artur-ciocanu/launch.en/help/extension-reference/web/adobe-analytics-extension/overview.md

 Enables or disables tracking based on the EU privacy cookie.

 When you check the EU Compliance check box, the [!UICONTROL Tracking Cookie Name] field appears.
 The Tracking Cookie overrides the default tracking cookie name.
-You can customize the name that Platform Launch uses to track your opt-out status for receiving other cookies.
+You can customize the name that Data Collection tags uses to track your opt-out status for receiving other cookies.

 When a page is loaded, the system checks to see if a cookie called sat\_track is set (or the custom cookie name specified on the Edit Property page).
 Consider the following information: